iandennismiller/road-safety/releases/toronto-road-safety.md

 -   There are risks inherint in following trends
 -   Likewise, there are risks in ignoring them
--   Toronto is on track to become the most dangerous city, on a per-capita basis, for pedestrians and cyclists in North America
+-   Toronto is on track to become more dangerous
--   Among large cities in North America, Toronto is the most dangerous for cyclists and pedestrians.

 References
 ----------